 - Build volume: 255 x 155 x 170 mm

-American tool-producing legend Dremel have ventured into the 3D printing industry and produced some of the best printers of the last few years.
-The Dremel Digilab 3D40 EDU is specially aimed at teaching younger kids about 3D printing in schools, so could be perfect for parents and their kids to have fun together while also learning basic engineering skills.
+American legendary tool-producing company Dremel have recently ventured into the 3D printing industry and produced some of the best printers of the last few years.
+The Dremel Digilab 3D40 EDU is specially aimed at teaching younger kids 3D printing in schools, making it perfect for parents and their kids to have fun together while also learning about engineering and making things.

 You can choose to buy the printer with or without the lesson plans and extra projects, with over 30 lessons included if you decide to go for the educational bundle.
-It’s also accurate down to a minimum layer height of 50 microns – even if it is focused towards kids 3D printing rather than industrial printing, it is still very powerful and precise.
+It’s also accurate down to a minimum layer height of 50 microns.
+Even if it is focused towards kids 3D printing at home rather than industrial printing, it is still very powerful and precise.

 Dremel 3D printers areknown for their reliability, and with the ability to print over WiFi and remotely using Dremel’s Cloud printing, it’s also very convenient.
 Overall, it’s a great, reliable 3D printer designed specifically for kids.

 - Price: $3,850 — Available on Dynamism Store here / Available on Matterhackers here / 3DPrima Europe here